imangR/bysykkel/README.md

 Each city bike service provide two data-related services:

   - Historical trip data
-  - Realtime data
+  - Real-time data

 The historical trip data is available both as a CSV-file, and a JSON-file, that contains monthly anonymized historical bike trip data.
-Realtime data is available in the [GBFS format](https://github.com/NABSA/gbfs/blob/master/gbfs.md), and must be accessed with each city bike’s API service, which provide information about
+Real-time data is available in the [GBFS format](https://github.com/NABSA/gbfs/blob/master/gbfs.md), and must be accessed with each city bike’s API service, which provide information about